 This is called foreign qualifying and it gives your LLC authority to conduct business activities in the state.
+This filing carries a $100 fee, twice as much as the Certificate of Organization requires for domestic entities.
 Resist the temptation to close deals, sell merchandise, hire employees, or take care of other business-related tasks before you’ve successfully foreign qualified, or your company could face serious fines and penalties.

 Want Help Filing Your Certificate of Organization?

 Let’s be honest: you’ve got a lot on your plate.
 Filing paperwork can take time away from your other tasks, ones more focused on setting your budding LLC up for success.

 The good news is that you don’t need to file the Certificate of Organization yourself.
 But if an attorney is out of your price range, hiring an LLC creation service is a great option.

 There’s no shortage of business incorporation services out there, but not all of them are equal.
 Each one offers different packages, costs, and processing times, so it’s important to find the right fit for your LLC.

 While each service has optional upgrades and feature packages, on the most basic level, they will review your business information, prepare your formation documents, and submit them to the Iowa Secretary of State.
 They will complete everything outlined in this guide and notify you when your Certificate of Organization has been filed.
 You won’t have to lift a finger.